stubpy.imports

 collect_cross_imports(module: ModuleType, module_name: str, body: str, import_map: dict[str, str]) list[str][source]

-Find cross-file class imports that must be re-emitted in the .pyi header.
+Find cross-file imports that must be re-emitted in the .pyi header.

 Parameters: